fbpx Skip to Content

 But it still needs some light to thrive.
 It’s not going to sit in complete darkness and grow.

-Philodendron melanochrysum plant is a tropical plant.
+The Philodendron genus consists of tropical plants.
 These plants live in a shady area with sunlight roaring above their’ shelter.

 You need to place your plant in either an east-facing or north-facing window.
-The plant continues to get light, but it’s not shining directly down on it.
+This way plant continues to get light, but it’s not shining directly down on it.

 If you use grow lights, you can place the plant about six inches away from the light.